ErikRauer/ErikRauer.github.io/content/authors/admin/_index.md

 ## About Me

-Erik Rauer is a Computer Science PhD student at Iowa State University as a member of the [Formal Methods Group](https://faculty.sites.iastate.edu/sbasu/formal-methods-group).
+Erik Rauer is a second year Computer Science PhD student at Iowa State University working with [Samik Basu](https://faculty.sites.iastate.edu/sbasu/) in the [Formal Methods Group](https://faculty.sites.iastate.edu/sbasu/formal-methods-group).
 His current work is on the consistency of qualitative preference reasoning.
-In the past, Erik has also done work in the areas of Ramsey Theory, Matroid Theory, and Genetic Programming.
+As an undergraduate, Erik has also done research work in the areas of Ramsey Theory, Matroid Theory, and Genetic Programming.